The Best Skin-Care Trick Is Being Rich

 Read: The pseudoscience of beauty products

 Sunscreen is another one of those beauty hacks whose accessibility is assumed, and it’s elemental to staving off visible signs of aging.
 Its actual accessibility is a bit more complicated, depending on who you are.
 In 2017, the YouTuber Jackie Aina posted a review of her favorite sunscreens, intended to help viewers navigate the ghostly cast that results when most SPF products are used on darker skin.
 All of the options cost more than $30, far more than lighter-skinned people have to pay for a functional sunscreen.
-Although darker skin is structurally less apt to show some of the most obvious signs of aging, people with it still encounter issues like acne and uneven pigmentation, and they’re up against a global beauty industry that historically doesn’t prioritize their needs.
+Although darker skin is structurally less apt to show some of the most obvious signs of aging, people with it still encounter issues such as acne and uneven pigmentation, and they’re up against a global beauty industry that historically doesn’t prioritize their needs.

 Skin tends to be the most visible proof of a person’s accumulated lifestyle, and that only becomes truer as people age.
-The past few years have been a boomtime for skin care, as the oldest millennials begin their late 30s and start to wrinkle around the eyes.
+The past few years have been a boom time for skin care, as the oldest Millennials begin their late 30s and start to wrinkle around the eyes.
 Soon, they’ll need more than just a fancy cream to get results, because skin loses volume as the body ages, no matter how good your products are.
 That’s when fillers and Botox come in, and when the high prices of those treatments mean class differences are even more easily elucidated by the condition of a person’s skin.

 Still, though, mainstream beauty media continues to aggregate the tips and tricks of the young and wealthy, usually without questioning the larger picture.
 If everyone admitted that skin care is primarily a function of wealth, then they’d have to grapple with who has money, and what we assume and expect of those who don’t.